sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 Where $$P_T$$ and $$N_T$$ represent the true and false positive results respectively made by a predictor, whereas $$P$$ and $$N$$ represent the actual number of positive and negative cases in something like a test dataset.
 It's quite easy to compute when programming as long as your `==` operator is element-wise, and computing it between $$y$$ and $$\hat y$$: the true and predicted $$y$$ values.
 This will create an array of booleans whose average is the accuracy.

 Accuracy as a metric is rife throughout machine learning libraries like Tensorflow, where validation accuracy is a common early stopping criterion for training.
-However, I personally hate accuracy as a metric, and relying on it is not only bad practice, but potentially costly.
+Accuracy is a fine metric, but it can lead you astray if you use it too liberally.

 ## Where accuracy goes wrong